Héritier Watanabe: 2018–2023: Mi-ange mi-démon and performances

-2024–present: Chemin de la gloire and performances
+2024–2026: Chemin de la gloire, performances and collaborations

 Watanabe began working on his third album, Chemin de la gloire, in December 2021.
 In August 2023, he went to Paris to finalize the album and posted on social media that Chemin de la gloire was nearing completion.
 The album officially debuted on 15 March 2024 as an 18-track double album dominated by Congolese rumba.
 Dan Kalala Kalambay of Ouragan extolled the album as an "unparalleled opus" with "impeccable sounds" and "a forged and nonsensical language".
 On Boomplay, Chemin de la gloire amassed 31,000 streams and climbed to the 38th spot on iTunes France's Top 50 albums chart.
 The breakout track "Vacances" garnered over 91,000 views, while "Le Baron" soared past 200,000 views within 24 hours.
 On 8 June, he showcased the album in Kinshasa with a concert featuring guest artists Gally Garvey, Innoss'B, and DJ Mombochi, and later joined Mike Kalambay onstage at his concert on 27 July at Stade des Martyrs.

 On 12 September, Watanabe sold-out La Seine Musicale nine days ahead of his rescheduled concert.
 He performed many fan-favorites, such as "Remise et reprise", "Par amour", "Confession intime", "Racoeur", "Abeti Faux", "D de D", and "De la République".
 The concert featured an ensemble of guest musicians, including Sarah Solo, DJ Mombochi, and Werrason.
 Dan Kalala Kalambay lauded the event as a "historical show", calling Watanabe "undoubtedly an excellent dancer".
 On 8 November, he took the stage at Brussels' Dôme Eventhall.
 Wrapping up his European tour, Watanabe hosted an exclusive VIP concert titled "Le retour de Wata" on 30 November at the Hilton Hotel in Kinshasa, followed by a free performance named "Retour à la maison" on 7 December at Stade Vélodrome in Kintambo.
 Watanabe ended the year with concerts on 20 December at Résidence Hotel in Bukavu, 21 December at Est Métro Tunnel nightclub, and 31 December at a gala night hosted by the Hilton Hotel.